mdsmus/aristoxenus/docs/humdrum.rst

    'R': "end-with-turn",
    'u': "down-bow",

-.. autofunction:: humdrum.parse_kern
+.. autofunction:: aristoxenus.parse.humdrum.kern.parse_kern

    Main function to parse kern data.
 If the input is a multiple stop (notes separated by spaces in humdrum) it will return a :class:`score.MultipleStop` object with notes and rests inside.
 If not, it'll return either a note or a rest.
-(The other kern elements such as null tokens and local comments are handled by :func:`humdrum.parse_item`).
-Most of the parsing is actually done by :func:`humdrum.parse_kern_item` and :func:`humdrum.kern_tokenizer`.
+(The other kern elements such as null tokens and local comments are handled by :func:`aristoxenus.parse.humdrum.kern.parse_item`).
+Most of the parsing is actually done by :func:`aristoxenus.parse.humdrum.kern.parse_kern_item` and :func:`aristoxenus.parse.humdrum.kern.kern_tokenizer`.
 Here's an example (the resulting type is a MultipleStop, and not a list):

    >>> parse_kern("c4 d4")
    [<__main__.Note object at 0x24fb510>, <__main__.Note object at 0x24fb050>]

-.. autofunction:: humdrum.kern_tokenizer
+.. autofunction:: aristoxenus.parse.humdrum.kern.kern_tokenizer

    Breaks a kern data record in elements and returns a dictionary where the keyword is the type of element and the value is the